Tourism in France

 France has been the world’s leading tourist destination for many years.
 The yearly number of visitors generally grows.
 The French nation has developed an important economy around tourism, good for 8% of the GDP.

 Honoured and ambitious as host, desiring to attain 100 million foreign tourists a year, France is engaged to attract, welcome and occupy its visitors.
-The attractiveness of the country is found in the great diversity of its offer, in domains like culture, national heritage, the art of living, artistic creation and creativeness, and of course its amazing natural environmental variety.
+The attractiveness of the country is found in the great diversity of offer, in domains like culture, national heritage, the art of living, artistic creation and creativeness, and of course the amazing natural environmental variety.

 Besides the many places to visit, the country arranges a good number of events: cultural, artistic, gastronomical, sportive and traditional.
 Mostly all regions and communes are involved in organizing activities for tourists.
 And creativeness is a French quality.
 New ideas and initiatives for promotion are constantly launched, by government, businesses and associations, who desire to conserve the French patrimony.